colorbar.gif

 'Why not try to resolve this internally?'

 Strenuous and repeated attempts have been made to try to obtain from Carey and its elders (past and present) some dissociation with Mr. Clegg's odious views and practices, and various officers in the FIEC and Affinity, before bringing this spiritual canker to public notice.
-The widespread, though thankfully not universal, lack of concern suggests the problem is deep rooted and may be more pervasive.
+The widespread, though thankfully not universal, lack of concern suggests the problem is deep rooted and much more pervasive.

-correspondence with the FIEC.
+Some early correspondence with the FIEC.

-ubsequent correspondence, the title of the first BLQ article has been described as 'scurrilous' by the FIEC, despite the lack of an external investigation into these charges.
+In subsequent correspondence,the title of the first BLQ article has been described as 'scurrilous' by the FIEC, despite the lack of an external investigation into these charges.
 To date there has been no FIEC investigation and no official statement on these charges,

 raised since January 2009.